FBruzzesi/anyschema/docs/user-guide/metadata.md

 ## Custom Metadata

-While anyschema recognizes the special `"anyschema/*"` keys, you can also include custom metadata for your own purposes.
+While anyschema recognizes the special `"anyschema"` key (and its OpenAPI variant `"x-anyschema"`), you can also include custom metadata for your own purposes.
 This metadata will be passed to custom parser steps, allowing you to implement domain-specific parsing logic.

 For example: